He has been an SEO content writer for over five years. Mohsen is now working as a member of the editorial team of several websites.

 - When you text or say something inappropriate

 Note: Kir as a technical term means penis.
-But it’s best to avoid using it to refer to male gentile as Persians rather see it as a cuss word than a name for a body part.
+But it’s best to avoid using it to refer to male genitalia since Persians refer to it more as a cuss word than a name for a body part.

 3. Kos Nagu

-This one also includes a gentile—but this time of a female.
+This one also includes genitalia—but this time of a female.
 Kos Nagu (in Farsi /کُس نگو/) is an equivalent to phrases like “stop this bullshit.”

 It’s composed of a noun and a verb.
 The noun part (Kos) is a Farsi slang term for the vagina.
 The verb part (Nagu), on the other hand, means “stop saying.”